philc/book-notes/business/it doesnt have to be crazy at work - jason fried.md

 * "It's time to give people the uninterrupted time that great work demands."
 * Relieve people from the conveyor belts of information and give them the focus that their best work requires.
-* "Calm company"
-  * This is their goal for Basecamp.
+* "Calm company": this is their goal for Basecamp.
 There's no ego-driven goals.
 * "The modern workplace is sick.
 Chaos should not be the natural state at work.
 Anxiety isn't a prerequisite for progress.
 Sitting in meetings all day isn't required for success.
-These are all perversions of work --side effects of broken models."
+These are all perversions of work -- side effects of broken models."
 * "Calm is more independence, less interdependence."

 ## Your company is a product